-Winter is an enchanting time of the year, and many couples dream of saying “I do” in their own winter wonderland; there are few things that are more romantic than a warmly-lit winter wedding in the snow.
+Winter is an enchanting time of year, and many couples dream of saying “I do” in their own winter wonderland—after all there are few things that are more romantic than a warmly-lit winter wedding in the snow.
 Therefore, from your colour scheme and theme to your invitations, decor, reception drinks, and treats, today we bring you some inspiration on styling your winter wedding.

 Styling Your Venue